gabe-stier/virtualFMS/README.md

 # virtualFMS

-This project is to create a vitual file management system that authenticates users.
+This project is to create a vitual file management system that authenticates users to access a single directory.